-LGBTIQ communities have specific health needs, and some communities are at increased risk of certain conditions including:
+LGBTIQ communities have specific health needs and some are at increased risk of certain conditions including:

 - Some STIs including HIV.

-NWMPHN engages in activities to increase the cultural responsiveness and inclusiveness of health services and health professionals working with LQBTIQ people, and to address inequality in health systems and outcomes.
+NWMPHN engages in activities to increase the cultural responsiveness and inclusiveness of health services and health professionals working with LGBTIQ people, and to address inequality in health systems and outcomes.
 Current activities include:

-- LGBTIQ Cultural Awareness training for workers in aged care.
+- Cultural Awareness training for workers in aged care.

 This module – the first in Australia – is designed for general practitioners, practice nurses and medical students to become familiar with and sensitive to the diverse terminology, experiences, health issues, standards, and referral pathways with respect to trans, gender diverse, and non-binary (TGDNB) clients.